Blackwood (SA)

 Recent residential development output has been above average within Blackwood when compared nationally

-Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Blackwood has experienced around 15 dwellings receiving development approval per year over the past five financial years, totalling an estimated 76 homes.
-From July 2021 to June 2022 (FY-26), 7 approvals have been recorded so far.
-Over these five years (FY-21 to FY-25), there has been an average of 4.7 new residents per year for every home built, indicating demand outpacing supply and potentially putting upward pressure on prices.
-The average construction cost value of new dwellings in Blackwood is $557,000, suggesting a focus on the premium segment with upmarket properties.
+AreaSearch analysis of ABS building approval numbers in Blackwood shows around 14 dwellings receiving development approval per year over the past five financial years, totalling an estimated 74 homes.
+So far in FY26, 8 approvals have been recorded.
+This results in approximately 3 new residents per year for every home built between FY21 and FY25, indicating demand outpacing supply.
+The average development value is $557,000, suggesting a focus on the premium segment with upmarket properties.

-This financial year has seen $545,000 in commercial approvals, predominantly residential-focused.
-Compared to Greater Adelaide, Blackwood has similar development levels per person, maintaining market equilibrium consistent with surrounding areas.
-However, this activity is below average nationally, reflecting the area's maturity and possible planning constraints.
-New development comprises 88.0% standalone homes and 12.0% townhouses or apartments, preserving Blackwood's suburban nature with an emphasis on detached housing attracting space-seeking buyers.
+Commercial approvals this financial year total $545,000, predominantly residential in nature.
+Blackwood's development levels per person are similar to Greater Adelaide, preserving market equilibrium consistent with surrounding areas.
+However, activity is below average nationally, reflecting the area's maturity and possible planning constraints.
+New development consists of 88% standalone homes and 12% townhouses or apartments, maintaining the area's suburban nature.

-The location has approximately 195 people per dwelling approval, indicating a low density market.
-According to the latest AreaSearch quarterly estimate, Blackwood is expected to grow by 689 residents through to 2041.
-If current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.
+There are approximately 203 people per dwelling approval, indicating a low density market.
+According to AreaSearch's latest quarterly estimate, Blackwood is expected to grow by 587 residents through to 2041.
+If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development